wkgrant78/Node.js-and-ES6-Good-README-Generator/README.md

 # Node.js-and-ES6-Good-README-Generator

 ### PROJECT DESCRIPTION
-Create a CL app that dynamically generates a professional README.md from a user's input using the Inquirer package and meets the Good README and professinal criteria.
-The appl will be invoked with node index.js.
+Create a CL app that dynamically generates a professional README.md from a user's input using the Inquirer package and meets the Good README and professional criteria.
+The app will be invoked with node index.js.
 A link to a gif of
 Because this is a command-line application that won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates the functionality of your application.
 Revisit the Screencastify Tutorial in the prework as a refresher on how to record video from your computer.

 ### USER STORE